A free resource for nonprofit

 FAQs are Frequently Asked Questions and their answers.
 Determining

-what the FAQs are for your organization is crucial in the development of
+what the FAQs are for your organization is crucial in the development

-20 years later, I believe it more than ever!
+more than 20 years later, I believe it more than ever!

 The best person to define the FAQs is the person who answers the

 phone the most.
-Yes, that's right -- not the marketing manager, not
+Yes, that's right -- not the marketing manager,

-a consultant, not a web designer, not the IT staff, but, rather, the
+not a consultant, not a web designer, not the IT staff, but, rather, the

 receptionist.
-Ask that person the top 10 - 20 reasons people call or stop
+Ask that person the top 10 - 20 reasons people call or

-The answers to these questions create the content and structure for your
+The answers to these questions create the content and structure for

 volunteer to design your site, that person should be well-aware of your